spidernet-io/spiderpool/docs/usage/multi-interfaces-cni.md

 # Multi-Interfaces-CNI

-We can create multiple Interfaces with [Multus CNI](https://github.com/k8snetworkplumbingwg/multus-cni), and let's use CNI configuration file to achieve it.
+You can create multiple interfaces with [Multus CNI](https://github.com/k8snetworkplumbingwg/multus-cni), and use the CNI configuration file to implement them.

-## Setup Spiderpool
+## Set up Spiderpool

-If you have not set up Spiderpool yet, follow the guide [Quick Installation](https://github.com/spidernet-io/spiderpool/blob/main/docs/usage/install.md) for instructions on how to install and simply configure Spiderpool.
+If you have not set up Spiderpool yet, follow the guide [Quick Installation](./install.md) for instructions on how to install and simply configure Spiderpool.

-## Setup Multus
+## Set up Multus

 If you have not set up Multus yet, follow the guide [Quick Installation](https://github.com/k8snetworkplumbingwg/multus-cni/blob/master/docs/quickstart.md#installation) for instructions on how to install and simply configure Multus.

 ## Get Started

-Following the [Multus CNI Configuration](https://github.com/k8snetworkplumbingwg/multus-cni/blob/master/docs/configuration.md#multus-cni-configuration-reference) steps to implement CNI configuration file, and create pod with multiple Interfaces.
+Following the [Multus CNI Configuration](https://github.com/k8snetworkplumbingwg/multus-cni/blob/master/docs/configuration.md#multus-cni-configuration-reference) steps to implement the CNI configuration file, and create pod with multiple interfaces.